HypeCheck

 What the Science Says

-Andrographis is a bitter medicinal herb native to South Asia, long used in traditional medicine for infections and inflammation.
-Clinical trials show it can meaningfully reduce upper respiratory symptoms — like sore throat, congestion, and coughing — faster than placebo when taken at 200–400 mg of standardized extract daily, with benefits appearing within 3 days of starting treatment.
-It also shows anti-inflammatory effects, reducing markers like IL-6, TNF-α, and IL-1β, which may help dampen excessive immune responses.
+Andrographis is a bitter medicinal herb used in traditional Asian medicine, best known for its active compound andrographolide.
+Clinical trials show it can meaningfully reduce upper respiratory infection symptoms — like sore throat, congestion, and coughing — faster than placebo, with benefits appearing within 3 days at doses of 200–400 mg daily.
+It also shows anti-inflammatory effects, lowering markers like IL-6, TNF-α, and hs-CRP in people with cardiovascular inflammation.

 What It Doesn't Do